harr2887/apec_8222_jacob_harris/README.md

 ### Repository Description

-This repository is for GIS 5571 - ArcGIS I - Fall 2023
+This repository is for coursewokr in APEC 8222 - Fall 2023

 See [course GitHub page](https://github.com/jandrewjohnson/apec_8222_2023_fall)